 - Terrorism is a threat, including in Tehran.
 See Safety and security

 - Acts of political violence targeting foreign interests have occurred in Iran in recent years.
-See
+See Safety and security

 Entry and exit